tbending/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 Light Cone Outputs
 ---------------------

-The ``Lightcone`` section of the parameter file contains all the options related to light cone outputs.
-The parameters are:
+One or more light cone outputs can be configured by including ``LightconeX`` sections in the parameter file, where X is in the range 0-7.
+The parameters for each light cone are:

+* Switch to enable or disable a lightcone: ``enabled``

+This should be set to 1 to enable the corresponding lightcone or 0 to disable it.

 * Base name for particle and HEALPix map outputs: ``basename``.